uct-cbio/proteomics-pipelines/README.md

 5) Restart the script "qsub metanovo.pbs"

 ## MetaNovo with Docker
-Ensure docker is installed, and allocate at least 2 cores and 4 GB of RAM to the docker for this example.
+Ensure docker is installed, and allocate at least 2 cores and 4 GB of RAM to the docker engine for this example.